 No, international students cannot study part time.
 U.S. immigration law requires that all international students on F1 student visas maintain full-time enrollment.
 Click here to learn about our enrollment requirements.

 Yes, we do.
 All available undergraduate programs offer conditional admission.
 Only some graduate programs offer conditional admission.
-Graduate programs available for conditional admission can be found here.
+Please contact us about graduate programs available for conditional admission.
 Please note that some graduate programs require a higher GPA for conditional offers.

 Our CEA accredited IEP is designed to help improve your academic English while you learn about American culture and prepare for university success.
 Conditional admission is possible for undergraduate school and some graduate studies.
 We offer 5 sessions per year, 8 weeks each.
 Entry terms are January, March, June, August, and October every year.
 Learn more about our IEP here.

 Conditional admission allows students to postpone submission of the required English proficiency standard, as well as specific graduate program requirements such as GRE or GMAT, until English proficiency is improved.
 Students who seek conditional admission attend the Intensive English Programs prior to enrolling in undergraduate or graduate courses.

 All available undergraduate programs offer conditional admission.
-You will find a list of graduate programs that offer conditional admission here.
 Please note that some graduate programs require a higher GPA for conditional offers.

 Unfortunately, we cannot accept less than 5.5 in IELTS for undergraduate studies.
 If you are interested, you can apply for conditional admission in which you will study at our IEP to improve your English language and once you successfully finish it, you will enroll into academic courses.